 Private equity real estate funds have recently emerged as a promising avenue for investors already in the process of achieving permanent residence in the United States under the EB-5 Program.
 The potential for changes in the program have encouraged EB-5 practitioners to diversify their business models, and investors may also seek multiple investment avenues in an effort to provide maximum financial security for themselves and their families.

-Although Congress has renewed the EB-5 Program until September 2016 and will likely continue to do so, lawmakers face pressure to review targeted employment area designations in light of the fact that investors are generally more attracted to large cities such as New York and Los Angeles, leaving rural areas lacking.
-As job creation is one of the pillars of the EB-5 Program and such areas typically suffer from higher unemployment, Congress may consider redrawing the map concerning targeted investment areas.
+Although Congress has recently renewed the EB-5 Program and will likely continue to do so, lawmakers face pressure to review targeted employment area designations in light of the fact that investors are generally more attracted to large cities such as New York and Los Angeles, leaving rural areas lacking.
+As job creation is one of the pillars of the EB-5 Program and such areas typically suffer from higher unemployment, Congress may consider adjusting the rules for targeted employment area (TEA) qualification.

 Such a change would present not only a shift in the program but also an opportunity for foreign investors seeking additional investment opportunities in the United States.
 Real estate is a relatively stable asset which can offer consistent growth, and regional center managers have thus begun to investigate facilitating investments in private equity real estate (PERE) funds as well as EB-5 projects.
 The United States offers one of the most promising commercial real estate investment environments for foreign investors, and PERE funds are considered worldwide to be among the safest investment methods because they are not affected by volatility in public markets.